fastlane/fastlane/Actions.md

 ```

 #### [sigh](https://github.com/KrauseFx/sigh)
-This will generate and download your App Store provisioning profile. `sigh` will store the generated profile in the `./fastlane` folder.
+This will generate and download your App Store provisioning profile. `sigh` will store the generated profile in the current folder.

 ```ruby
 sigh